Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 </template>
 ```

-Here, the content of the view is defined on the root level and the composition is defined inside the `declarative-shadow-dom`.
-The [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) elements are insertion points for the content into the composition.
+Here, the content of the view is defined on the root level and the presentation is defined inside the `declarative-shadow-dom`.
+The [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) elements are insertion points for the content into the presentation.

 The `declarative-shadow-dom` is used as the default composition that can be further modified or replaced in runtime using the Starcounter system apps CompositionEditor and CompositionProvider.